-NEW 2-STAGE INTEGRATED BOOSTER CUSHION WITH PROGRESSIVE LOAD LIMITERS
+NEW INTEGRATED 2-STAGE BOOSTER CUSHION WITH PROGRESSIVE LOAD LIMITERS

-The 2-stage booster cushion, Figure 4, has evolved from the first generation integrated booster cushions as introduced in 1990.
+The 2-stage booster cushion, Figure 1, has evolved from the first generation integrated booster cushions as introduced in 1990.
 The 2-stage booster cushion was designed to provide an even better fit for an even broader range of sizes of forward facing children.
 In its high position, the seat belt fit, ride comfort and visual aspects are taken into consideration.
-In its low position it offers a more adapted thigh support

-(reducing likelihood of slouching) for the larger children, as compared to when using the adult seat position.
+In its low position it offers a more adapted thigh support (reducing likelihood of slouching) for the larger children, as compared to when using the adult seat position.
 Recommended use of the cushions is for children aged from 4 years to 10-12 years old.
+The technical description and handling of the booster is found in Jakobsson et al. (2007).

-Figure 4.
-The new 2-stage integrated booster cushion, low and high position, respectively
+Figure 1.
+The new integrated 2-stage booster cushion, low and high position, respectively